 Welcome to BP Online!

 BP offers live, self-paced and hybrid courses via Zoom video in both history and literature.
-Watch either or both of our intro videos to learn more, then use the menu to scroll down to the type of course you’re looking for.
+Watch our intro videos to learn more, then use the menu to scroll down to the type of course you’re looking for.

 Live History Options: